Healthy Homes Assessment Tutira

 • Does the house have adequate ventilation?
 This includes extractor fans?

-The consequences of not having a Healthy home in relation to the Residential Tenancies Act and consequently getting on the wrong side of a ruling on tenancy services ruling can have a significant impact for landlords and property managers.
-For expert advice get in touch today to book your rental properties house assessment.
+The repercussions of not having an Healthy home in relation to The Residential Tenancies Act and consequently falling on the wrong side of an tenancy services ruling can be significant for property owners and landlords.
+For expert advice, call today to book your rental properties home evaluation.

 home assessments for rental properties